 Everything I have made for my gluten-free son since 2005 I have made with 1 goal in mind:

 It’d better be good.
 Not “good for gluten-free.”
 Just plain good.
 Here’s how we get it done around here:

 What To Do

-Second, read all about the gluten free flour blends I use—most of them all purpose gluten free flour blends—and you can even download an Excel spread sheet that does all the math for you if you want to build your own blend.
+- First, do some light reading!
+If you’re new to gluten free eating, begin with The Basic Rules of a Gluten Free Diet, to help you understand what is safe to eat, and what isn’t.
+There are links there to all sorts of important, reliable information.
+Then, read all about the gluten free flour blends I use—most of them all purpose gluten free flour blends.
 Then, read this post about How & When To Use The Flour Blends, and why they work best in particular types of recipes.
 And if you’re wondering, here’s How I Stock My Gluten Free Pantry For Baking.

 - Second, take a look at my Gluten Free Cookbooks.
 You can also take a look inside each of the books on Amazon, with their “Look Inside” feature.
 If you’re relatively new to gluten free cooking and baking, my first cookbook is my flagship book and a perfect place to start.